A Child of the Hare Krishna Movement

 (this is an excerpt from a memoir which is not yet published)

-What brought us to San Francisco in August of the summer Jerry Garcia died was a festival called Ratha Yatra put on by ISKON, the International Society for Krishna Conciousness.
+What brought us to San Francisco in August of the summer Jerry Garcia died was a festival called Ratha Yatra put on by ISKCON, the International Society for Krishna Conciousness.
 Anyone living in a large city, anywhere in the world, has likely heard of, been a spectator of, or been involved in a Ratha Yatra.
-Everybody I know has at least seen a Hare Krishna devotee (but you might not know that’s what they call themselves, devotees).
+Everybody I know has at least seen a Hare Krishna devotee.
+Stereotypically, they are those kind folks you see passing out carnations in the airport.

 A couple of years prior to that summer vacation Dad sat me down and point blank told me two things: One, that we were now vegetarians.
 No McDonald’s.
 No Kentucky Fried Chicken.
 And two, we would chant a song called the Mahamantra.
 No Jesus Loves Me, no Deep and Wide.